Free Things to Do in Sydney in 2019

 You’ll find Milk Beach about 1 mile into the walk and it’s easily one of the best beaches in Sydney.
 It’s tiny and not a whole lot of tourists know about it so you can guarantee it will be a lot quieter than the likes of Bondi, Coogee or Manly.
 Hermit Bay is also another secluded beach area you’ll pass on the walk.
 Both these bays have calm waters making it ideal for swimming or floating on a magical unicorn or whatever you’re into!

 Go for a Swim in Manly Dam

-Located in Manly Vale, hidden away from the busy Condamine street, you’ll find Manly Dam, a top hit with the locals and a gorgeous place for a swim on an evening.
+Located in Manly Vale, hidden away from the busy Condamine street, you’ll find Manly Dam.
+A top hit with the locals and a gorgeous place for a swim on an evening.
 The Dam is surrounded by grassland completed with BBQ pits creating a great place for a get together!
-The water is warm in the summer so makes for a glorious swimming destination away from all the hustle and bustle at the beaches!
+The water is warm in the summer so makes for a glorious swimming destination away from all the noise at the beaches!
 You’ll also find plenty of other Aussie natives hanging out here from snakes to wallabies!

 Swim in the Free Swimming Pools at the Beaches

 If you’ve been researching your trip to Sydney then you’re probably dying to jump in the Bondi Icebergs right?
 I mean just looking at the photograph below makes me want to jump in feet first!
 Unfortunately the Bondi Icebergs aren’t free!
 I know, I know c’mon Sydney what are you doing?
 But there are plenty of other swimming pools around that are completely free!
 My favourite is the Bogey Hole at Bronte!
 There’s also free pools at Manly, Clovelly and Coogee & many other places too!
 Basically if there’s a beach there’s probably a free ocean pool there to go along with it!